 In 2019, the Hartford Foundation for Public Giving established $100,000 Greater Together Community Funds for each of the 29 towns in the Foundation’s region, which includes the City of Hartford.

 The purpose of the Greater Together Community Funds is to support residents in taking ownership of the needs in their towns, encourage broad and inclusive civic engagement, and anchor the Hartford Foundation in each town.
 In 2020, Hartford’s Greater Together Community Fund Advisory Committee was created.

 Advisory Committee Members

-The Advisory Committee members for your town are:
+The current Advisory Committee members are:

 For media inquiries, please contact Chris Senecal at email@example.com